chrished/DEMC.jl/README.md

 This repository contains
 * implementation of the "DE-MCMC" algorithm proposed by Ter Braak (2006).
-* parallelized computation of "DE-MCMC" algorithm (parallel over the different chains)
+* POSSIBLY THIS IS NOT VALID: parallelized computation of "DE-MCMC" algorithm (parallel over the different chains)
 * convergence check: R̂ statistic as in Gelman et al. (2014).
 * convenience function to display trace of obj function value in simulation, convergence check and acceptance ratios
 * convenience function to calculate mean and covariance of simulated chains

+TODO: DEMCz Algorithm and renaming of repository

 ## Sample Usage
 For a self-contained example see `normal_direct_example.jl` in the example directory.